jaysylvester/citizen/README.md

 You can pass arguments to change citizen's startup parameters:

     app = require('citizen')({

+            mode:           'debug',
+            directories:    {
+                app:        '/media/psf/Sites/forumjs/site/app',
+                patterns:    '/media/psf/Sites/forumjs/site/app/patterns',
+                public:        '/media/psf/Sites/forumjs/site/public'
+            },
+            urlPaths:       {
+                app:            '/'
+            },
+            httpPort:       8080,
+            sessions:       true,
+            sessionLength:  600000, // 10 minutes
+            staticAssetUrl: ''

         // Mode determines certain framework behaviors such as error handling (dumps vs. friendly
         // errors).
 Options are 'debug', 'development', or 'production'.
 Default is 'production'.
         mode: 'debug',

+        directories:    {
             // Full directory path pointing to this app.
 Default is '/'.
-        appPath: '/path/to/your/app',
+            app:         '/path/to/your/app',

-        // Path to your MVC patterns
+            // Full directory path pointing to your patterns.
+Default is '/patterns'.
-        patternPath: '/path/to/your/patterns',
+            patterns:    '/path/to/your/app/patterns',

-        // Full directory path pointing to your web root (necessary if citizen will be serving up
+            // Full directory path pointing to your static assets if you're using citizen to serve them.
+Default is '/public'.
-        // your static files as well, but not recommended).
+            public:      '/path/to/your/static/assets'
+        },

+        urlPaths:       {
+            // URL path to this app.
+If your app's URL is http://www.site.com/my/app, then this
+            // should be set to '/my/app'.
 Default is '/'.
-        webRoot: '/srv/www/myapp/static',

-        // If the full web address is 'http://www.mysite.com/to/myapp', then this setting would be
-        // '/to/myapp'.
-Default is '/'.
-        appUrlFolder: '/to/myapp',
+            app:            '/'
+        },

         // Port for the web server.
 Default is 80.
         httpPort: 8080,